-Tips from two NHS trusts which have streamlined their recruitment processes:
+Tips from three NHS trusts which have streamlined recruitment:

 East Lancashire Teaching Hospitals NHS Trust

-- Employ a pre-employment co-ordinator to act as a single point of contact for young people.
-Our co-ordinator facilitates a taster day, helps complete paperwork, provides pastoral support and maintains contact.
+- The trust employs a pre-employment co-ordinator to act as a single point of contact for young people.
+The co-ordinator facilitates a taster day, helps complete paperwork, provides pastoral support and maintains contact with the candidates.

-- Hold an allocated ‘paperwork day’ early in the programme to support young people to complete necessary documentation accurately.
+- An allocated ‘paperwork day’ supports young people to complete necessary documentation accurately.

 - Complete DBS and occupational health check paperwork prior to the commencement of work placements.

 - Recruit young people onto the staff bank if substantive posts are not available.
 This provides a stepping stone to a substantive post so they are ready to apply when a vacancy arises.